Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Introduction

 Towards this design objective, there are several technical challenges to be addressed.
-Firstly, the weighted sum-of-ratios form of the objective function is non-convex, which makes the optimization problem difficult to tackle.
-Secondly, the availability of harvested spectrum is highly unpredictable and the usable bandwidth in this regard should be naturally modeled as a random variable, which results in a stochastic constraint and makes the problem intractable.
-Thirdly, the association variable is in integer form and tightly coupled with other decision variables so that solving the problem via conventional approaches is highly prohibitive especially when the network size is large.
+First, the weighted sum-of-ratios form of the objective function is non-convex, which makes the optimization problem difficult to tackle.
+Second, the availability of harvested spectrum is highly unpredictable and the usable bandwidth in this regard should be naturally modeled as a random variable, which results in a stochastic constraint and makes the problem intractable.
+Third, the association variable is in integer form and tightly coupled with other decision variables so solving the problem via conventional approaches is highly prohibitive especially when the network size is large.
 In light of these aforementioned challenges, we propose corresponding solution to each of them, which in turn demonstrates our technical contributions as follows: \begin{itemize} \item We introduce auxiliary variables and transform the original objective function into a parametric subtractive form which bears the desired convexity property.
 Their equivalence in terms of finding the same solution is further proved. \item We reformulate the stochastic constraint of the availability of harvested spectrum as a chance constraint of $\Delta$-confidence level.
 Then, the feasible region of original optimization problem becomes a convex set. \item We address the integer programming part through a two-step procedure: relaxing and then rounding.
 To decouple the decision variables, we further apply the dual-based approach to make the original problem more tractable. \end{itemize}

 The rest of the paper is organized as follows.
 Section II introduces the most recent literature of this topic.
-Section III describes the system model and then the problem formulations are outlined in Section IV.
-We propose the solution approaches in Section V and present the performance evaluation in Section VI.
-Finally, Section VII concludes the paper and points out the future research directions.
+Section III describes the system model.
+The problem formulation is outlined in Section IV.
+We propose solution algorithms in Section V and present the performance evaluation in Section VI.
+Finally, Section VII concludes the paper.